elugens/hello-javascript/docs/the-javascript-language/generators-advance-interation/generators.md

 Source: <https://javascript.info/generators#generator-functions>

-**Question:** **If you attempt to use the return keyword to return a value at the end of a generator.
-What happens when you iterate over the values with a for…of loop?**
+### If you attempt to use the return keyword to return a value at the end of a generator.
+What happens when you iterate over the values with a for…of loop?

 **Interview Answer:** Since the generator has the done property with a value of false for each value excluding the last value of done equaling true.
 When you attempt to return a value instead of yielding one.
 The last value will not be returned because done is set to true.
 It’s because for..of iteration ignores the last value, when done: true.